Everything You Need to Know About ICOs

 Below we provide a walkthrough of how to invest in an ICO (offering KIK’s KIN and Unikrn’s UnikoinGold as examples), before we get to that, let’s briefly discuss what an ICO is and go over a few important warnings.

 Bottomline: An ICO is sort of a mix between an IPO and Online Crowdfunding, but for Cryptocurrency.
-You contribute X amount of an existing coin/token/cryptocurrency like Ethereum’s ether, you get Y amount of new one like KIN (at a set conversion rate).
+You contribute X amount of an existing coin/token/cryptocurrency like Ethereum’s Ether, you get Y amount of a new [often Ethereum-based] token like KIN (at a set conversion rate).

-Warning: Where cryptocurrency trading and use is generally legal, China recently banned ICOs and ICOs are generally in more murky territory.
+Warnings: Where cryptocurrency trading and use is generally legal, China recently banned ICOs and ICOs are generally in more murky territory.
 One must be extra cautious with ICOs.
 They could turn out to have different tax implications, and they could get banned completely in the future.
+READ THE WHITE-PAPER and DO YOUR RESEARCH before buying into an ICO (as the SEC warns, some of these are scams!)

 TIP: Ethereum is (as of 2017) one of the leading blockchain platforms for ICOs.
 About 1/2 of ICOs use Ethereum’s blockchain to create unique cryptocurrency tokesn.
 The ICOs we offer walkthroughs for below are based on the Ethereum blockchain and are bought with Ethereum’s cryptocurrency/token/coin “ether.”